shaunlebron/super-hexagon-unwrapper/README.md

 Super Hexagon Unwrapper
 =======================

-A python script that plays a Super Hexagon video next to an _unwrapped_ version of it, in near realtime.
+A utility that "unwraps" a Super Hexagon video to show an alternative
+perspective:

 ![comparison](img/comparison.gif)